FundingGates/fg_veewee_scripts/README.md

 To initially setup your machine: run ./setup.sh and provide the path to Dropbox, it'll take care of the rest.

-To update veewee definitions:
+To update veewee definitions just update this repo.
+Definitions are symlinked.
-cd $veewee/definitions; git pull origin master